-The Android Trojan labelled Triada, researchers mention, is now able to infect the Android default web browser along with three other small Android OS browsers like 360 Secure, Cheetah and Oupeng.
+The Android Trojan labeled Triada, researchers mention, is now able to infect the Android default web browser along with three other small Android OS browsers like 360 Secure, Cheetah, and Oupeng.

 Once infected, attackers can redirect URL requests.
 If an individual happens to go to one of a couple of specified URLs, the malware produces a spoofed website built to obtain personal financial info.

 As of late, Triada’s primary purpose was to steal funds via SMS messages via in-app purchases.
 But, equipped with the new URL spoofing abilities, the Triada Android malware can now intercept any URL on infected phones and encourage a user to “enter credentials in a fraudulent page, or even download additional malware, without knowing he is visiting a malicious site,” wrote Oren Koriat, Check Point analyst in a blog post.

 Check Point’s research follows Kaspersky Lab’s findings after they first spotted the Trojan (Backdoor.AndroidOS.Triada) and documented its ability to redirect Android browsers to malicious URLs earlier this month.

 Kaspersky Lab details successful Triada infections to target the Android device by infecting the Zygote Android OS core procedure that grants attackers super-user rights.
 After acquiring those rights, Triada uses ordinary Linux debugging tools to embed a malicious DLL that targets one of the four listed browsers.

 Check Point says the latest variant of Horde is able to monitor running processes on Android Lollipop and Marshmallow versions using a new technique to avoid detection.